 Narendra Mukherjee

-I am a Research Scientist working at the Philips Research headquarters in Eindhoven in the Netherlands.
+I am a Senior Machine Learning Scientist working at the Booking.com headquarters in Amsterdam in the Netherlands.
 I am broadly interested in Bayesian interpretations of machine learning/statistics, as well as software solutions to better productionize data and ML products.
+At Booking, I work primarily on ML models of multi-touch attribution and how these can have impact on marketing incrementality measurement and bidding optimization.

 Prior to that, I earned my PhD working with Prof. Donald Katz in the Neuroscience graduate program at Brandeis University where I was also a Howard Hughes Medical Institute (HHMI) Predoctoral Fellow .
 My PhD work lies at the confluence of neuroscience, dynamical systems, machine learning and the evolutionary basis of animal behavior.
 In the Katz lab, I studied how the processing of tastes in the brain leads to consumption or rejection decisions.
 For this work, I performed chronic electrophysiological recordings from large multi-electrode arrays implanted in rodents actively engaged in consumption tasks.
 I built probabilistic (Bayesian) graphical models to understand the neural population-level firing patterns obtained from such large-scale recordings; these statistical models, together with precisely-timed optogenetic perturbations of neural activity, have revealed a unique temporally-specific role for sensory cortex in taste-related decision making.
 To know more about this work, please look at my PhD research.